AmirrezaFarnamTaheri/MassConfigMerger/README.md

 ### Sorting by Reliability

-Use `massconfigmerger merge --sort-by reliability` to rank servers by past success rates recorded in `proxy_history.db`.
+Use `configstream merge --sort-by reliability` to rank servers by past success rates recorded in `proxy_history.db`.
 This provides a way to prioritize servers that have been historically more reliable.

 ### Regex Filtering